netromdk/vermin/README.rst

-multiplication, ``"..".format(..)``, imports (``import X``, ``from X import Y``, ``from X import *``), function calls wrt. name and kwargs, ``strftime`` + ``strptime`` directives used, and function, function and variable annotations (also ``Final`` and ``Literal``), ``continue`` in ``finally`` block, modular inverse ``pow()``, array typecodes, codecs error handler names and encodings.
+multiplication, ``"..".format(..)``, imports (``import X``, ``from X import Y``, ``from X import *``), function calls wrt. name and kwargs, ``strftime`` + ``strptime`` directives used, and function, function and variable annotations (also ``Final`` and ``Literal``), ``continue`` in ``finally`` block, modular inverse ``pow()``, array typecodes, codecs error handler names, encodings, and generalized unpacking.
 It tries to detect and ignore user-defined functions, classes, arguments, and variables with names that clash with library-defined symbols.

 Backports of the standard library, like ``typing``, can be enabled for better results.